 Welcome to my site!
-I am a PhD candidate in Dr. Ken Feeley's Lab in the Dept of Biological Sciences at Florida International University.
+I am a postdoctoral researcher in Dr. Jonathan Losos' Lab in the Dept of Biology at Washington University, St. Louis.
 Originally from England, I decided I had served my time in the rain and, following my MSc, had earned a move to sunnier climes.
-I arrived in Miami in the Autumn of 2012 to begin my PhD, and have been here conducting my graduate studies ever since.
+I arrived in Miami in the Autumn of 2012 to begin my PhD in the Feeley Lab at Florida International University.

-My PhD dissertation research focuses on attempting to synthesize the relationship between ecological and microevolutionary processes and macroevolutionary patterns.
+My PhD dissertation research focused on attempting to synthesize the relationship between ecological and microevolutionary processes and macroevolutionary patterns.
 Specifically, using Anolis lizards introduced to areas outside of their native range, I am investigating novel community assembly, coexistence mechanisms and character displacement.

 Additionally, I have deep research interests in climate change and conservation biology, with a strong focus on tropical ecosystems.
 My research spans from developing theoretical models of climate change impacts to empirical monitoring of long-term tropical community dynamics.